top of page

 Rose Purple Glaze Writing-brush Washer of the Ming Dynasty (1368 — 1644) — Capital Museum

-White Porcelain Since the Sui Dynasty.
+White Porcelain from the Sui Dynasty

 During the Sui (589 — 619) and Tang (589 — 619) Dynasties, when Celadon wares flourished in the south, White Porcelain was produced and rapidly popularized in the north.